How Tigerspike captured the momentum of mobile technology to achieve global leadership in the dynamic personal media sector.

 Personal media (smartphones, tablets, e-readers, smart TVs and gaming consoles) is rapidly changing how people live and work.

-For companies seeking to engage with consumers personal media offers extensive benefits including delivery of relevant, personalised content; improvement in customer retention and acquisition; and insights into consumer behavior.
+For companies seeking to engage with consumers personal media offers extensive benefits including delivery of relevant, personalised content; improvement in customer retention and acquisition; and insights into consumer behaviour.
 Personal media is also proving to be a major enterprise technology.
 Its applications and tools are set to transform business environments by improving efficiency, collaboration and knowledge sharing in the workplace.

 Establishment and Growth